Dilan Gwyn

-Dilan Gwyn (born 4 June 1987) is a Swedish actress who has worked in Sweden, France, England, Canada, and the United States.
-She is known for her roles in the films Where Atilla Passes (2015), The Convent (2018), and Sisters in Arms (2019), as well as the Freeform series Beyond (2016–2018) and the Viaplay series Älska mig (2019–2020).
+Dilan Gwyn (born 4 June 1987) is a Swedish-Kurdish actress who has worked in Sweden, France, England, Canada, and the United States.
+Her films include Where Atilla Passes (2015), The Convent (2018), and Sisters in Arms (2019).
+On television, she is known for her roles in the Freeform series Beyond (2016–2018) and the Viaplay series Älska mig (2019–2020).

 Early life

 Gwyn was born in Stockholm to parents who had fled Turkey in 1981 with her two older sisters.
 Regarding her ethnicity, she has said "I'm Armenian, Circassian, Greek, Kurdish and Turkish."
 Her father, Orhan Kotan, was a Kurdish writer and human rights activist who died when she was 11 years old.

 She studied at Paris-Sorbonne University in Paris and Stockholm University.
 She trained in performing arts with the American Academy of Dramatic Arts, first at the Los Angeles campus and then the Manhattan campus, graduating in 2010.